johnbillion/plugin-info/readme.txt

 Please see http://lud.icro.us/wordpress-plugin-info/ for a definitive list of the available shortcodes.
 There are a few additional (less useful) shortcodes listed there.

-Shortcodes that display a formatted hyperlink can have their default link text overridden by adding a 'text' parameter to the shortcode.
+Shortcodes which display a formatted hyperlink can have their default link text overridden by adding a 'text' parameter.
 For example: `[plugin homepage text='Homepage']` will display a link to the plugin homepage with the link text 'Homepage'.

 = The geek stuff =